-- Students will have an exposure to the basic concepts of microeconomics and macroeconomics. - Students will be able to identify the concepts of national income and inflation. - Students will be able to apply the knowledge of money, banking and exchange in their real life situations. - Students will have gained knowledge in government budget, economic planning and its implementation. - Students will have an overview of the economic reforms introduced in Indian economy. - Students will be able to analyze the importance of economics and apply the knowledge they have gained in their professional pursuits.
+- Students will have an exposure to the basic concepts of microeconomics and macroeconomics. - Students will have gained knowledge in government budget, economic planning and its implementation, money, banking and trade. - They will have learnt about the economic reforms introduced in Indian economy and the role of engineers towards the economic growth and development of the country.

-PHB1182 PHYSICS LABORATORY LTPC (Common to all B.Tech Programmes) 0 0 2 1
+PHB1182 PHYSICS LABORATORY L Т Ρ С 0 0 2 1

-- To understand the basic concepts of properties of matter ,wave optics - To understand the properties of ultrasonic and Laser. - To understand the crystal growth technique. - To correlate the experimental results with the theoretical values.
+- To understand the basic concepts of properties of matter, wave optics - To understand the properties of ultrasonic and Laser. - To understand the crystal growth technique. - To correlate the experimental results with the theoretical values.